TLS certificates and trust model

 Earlier native releases generated certificates for some services while depending on shared customer-provided certificates for others.
 That made the trust model harder to expose safely and harder to reason about.

-In Grizzly+, native installs without Envoy generate no certificates.
+In Grizzly+, native installs without Envoy do not generate any certificates.
 Native installs with Envoy generate only the internal per-machine certificates and internal trust used behind Envoy.

 TLS trust boundaries